ArnoldHueteG/jupyter-docker/Readme.md

 ### 1.6 Configure Security Group

 Choose "Create a new security group".
 Then give a name for the security group, for example "jupyter-docker-security-group".
-Then give a description for example "Ports: 22,8888,2376,443".
+Then give a description for example "Ports: 22,8888,2376,443,80".

+Ports and usages:

+* 22 : SSH
+* 80 : HTTP
+* 443 : HTTPS
+* 2376 : DockerHub
+* 8888 : Jupyter

 Then configure the following security rules as in the image: